 In some traditions, the yellow jade meaning focuses on optimism, courage, and identity.
 It's associated with a sense of personal power and the ability to reach one's goals.
 Purple jade is thought by some to promote happiness and joy.
 At times, it's even associated with a sense of humor, or, at least, the ability to maintain one during trying times.

 Regardless of many of the beliefs, it's important to understand that there isn't any proof that holding or wearing any stone, including jade, provides any healing properties or benefits.
 You can't rely on gemstones to treat or prevent any disease, mental health condition, or physical ailment.
 But, typically, wearing or holding jade doesn't pose any risk.

 Sometimes referred to as "olive jade" or "new jade," green serpentine is a good stand-in for jade.
 In fact, some less scrupulous gemstone sellers may even try to pass it off as genuine jade if the piece is high-quality.
 Prehnite, aventurine, , and grossular garnets are similarly used as green jade substitutes.

 Some jaspers can look like jade (or vice versa).
 However, that tends to vary from piece to piece.
 You can also say the same for specific agate stones.
 Additionally, at times, chalcedony and sugilite can work if you're looking for purple jade replacements.

 Malaysia jade isn't actually jade but can resemble it.
 In reality, the stones are dyed quartz.
-Opaque dolomite marble is similar in that it's a stone that's dyed to look like different kinds of jade, typically having vibrant coloring.
+Opaque dolomite marble is similar to Indian jade in that it's a stone that's been artificially dyed to look like different kinds of jade, typically having vibrant coloring.

 Smithsonite can look at a lot like jade as well.
 However, it's incredibly rare and very soft, so it isn't typically found in jewelry and usually comes with massive price tags.